MilanStaffehl/TNG-Cluster-paper/README.md

 quickly, you can find some guidance here:

-- **Re-usable code snippets:** You are most likely to find code that you might wish to re-use inside the `src` directory.
+- **Re-usable code snippets:** You are most likely to find code that you might wish to re-use inside the `library` directory.
 The modules and packages therein are more or less intuitively named.
 Look for the module/package that closest describes what you are looking for!
 - **Batch scripts for slurm:** Batch scripts for the different tasks are